 Considered to be a symbol of good fortune, the Chinese bamboo tree is both respected and appreciated in China.
 Bamboo strips, about 7-12 millimetres wide were written on vertically by the ancient Chinese.
 It must have been difficult to write calligraphy on bamboo strips so thin!
 These strips can also be bound together with pieces of string, to make a scroll.
 Our kids made their own Chinese bamboo scrolls and enjoyed trying to write calligraphy, though they both found it a little difficult.

-To make these scrolls, I used Super Paddle pop Sticks which I purchased from Riot Art and Craft.
+To make these scrolls, I used Super Paddle pop Sticks.
 These paddle pop sticks were 20cm long and about 2 cm wide.

 First, I drew a line 2 cm from each end of the stick.
 I used a pair of scissors to cut out a small wedge on each side of the stick (4 in total).
 You could also use a stanley knife (exact knife).